Nirim affair: Location

 The crimes took place not at modern-day Nirim, but at a military outpost fifteen kilometers south, which was the site of the original Nirim kibbutz and of the Battle of Nirim.
 Today it is the site of Nir Yitzhak.

 Trial

 A military court sentenced the two commanders for murder; Second Lieutenant Moshe served 15 years in prison.
 Seventeen soldiers were sentenced from one to three years for negligence or complicity.
 One soldier, who admitted guilt, was sentenced for rape.

 The judgments--two cases and two appeals--were declared secret.

 Rediscovery

 Records of the trials were included among papers relating to the 1956 Kafr Qasim massacre that were donated to the archives of the law faculty of Tel Aviv University by defense attorney Yitzhak Oren.
 The details were uncovered in the 1990s by law professor Yoram Shahar.
-A 2003 Haaretz article by journalists Aviv Lavie and Moshe Gorali, who interviewed numerous eye witnesses, brought the case to public notice.
+A 2003 Haaretz article by journalists Aviv Lavie and Moshe Gorali, who interviewed numerous eyewitnesses, brought the case to public notice.